 They found her rolling heavily in the surf and could see the lifeboat attempting to reach her.
-They quickly assembled the rescue apparatus and around 11.30 pm, as the lifeboat abandoned a final attempt to get alongside and withdrew a line was fired across the vessel.
+They quickly assembled the rescue apparatus and, around 11.30 pm as the lifeboat abandoned a final attempt to get alongside and withdrew, a line was fired across the vessel.
 By now the tide was ebbing and the vessel had stopped rolling so, although she had a heavy list to port, the crew were out of immediate danger.
 The rescue crew stood by in case the crew were forced to abandon ship until, by 2.30 am she was high and dry and the Coastguard were able to assist eleven of the crew to leave the ship and help them onto the beach.
 The skipper and mate remained on board for another hour as it was hoped that the Jean Stephen might be refloated on the rising tide.
 The rescue equipment was also left in place for a return later when it was intended to attempt to refloat the ship.
-Finally the last two men came ashore also hoping to return to the wreck later in the day.
+Finally the last two men came ashore hoping to return to the wreck later in the day.
 However as morning dawned it was obvious that weather conditions would prevent any attempt to refloat the trawler and she was abandoned to become a total wreck.

 Today the wreckage of the Jean Stephen lies visible at all states of the tide on the sands of Reiss Beach in position 58° 29.349’N, 003° 07.631’W with her huge boiler rising nearly three metres from the sand.